jimpil/fudje/doc/intro.md

 * `every-checker` (`and` for checkers)
 * `anything` or `irrelevant` (self explanatory)

+Notes:
-Note: `(contains <something-sequential> :in-any-order)` has the potential of being very slow when used with large-ish inputs (e.g. more than 7-8 elements).
+`(contains <something-sequential> :in-any-order)` has the potential of being very slow when used with large-ish inputs (e.g. more than 7-8 elements).
 This is because, fudje will try to diff all permutations of the expected coll against all partitions of the supplied one (`(partition (count expected) 1 supplied)`)!
 Therefore, I'd recommend that you don't use this with an expected value counting more than 5-6 elements.
 Obviously, if the supplied value is also not too big either, that's great, but the most of the cost would come from generating the permutations, rather than the partitions.

+`checker` can be used either with an fntail (a-la midje: `(checker [x] (== 5 x))`) or an actual fn object (a-la fudje: `(checker (fn [x] (== 5 x)))`).
+I recommend the latter but fudje has to support the former too, in order to be able to translate the midje version without manual intervention.

-Some short examples:
+Let's see some short examples:

 ```clj